 Missouri public assistance.

 Public assistance is offered to low income families and individuals in Missouri.
 Several programs provide the services and resources that people need to make it through a difficult period.
-Find how to get financial help for paying bills and basic needs.
+Find how to get financial help from public or government funds for paying bills and basic needs by county below.
 Agencies also provide information on how residents can improve their overall financial condition.

 Missouri Temporary Assistance Program can offer cash assistance to families with children.
 The main objective is to offer public funds and to these families so that the children can be cared for in their own home.
 Another goal is to lower a families overall dependency on public aid by promoting employment, job preparation, work and marriage.
 Funds and grants may also be used to prevent non-marital pregnancies and encourage the formation and maintenance of self-sufficient two-parent families.
 Learn more on Missouri cash assistance TA program as well as the FSD centers that operate it.